CustomTypeOne/LoopPatches/README.md

 **README last updated on 02-Feb-2023**

-* **A dev user reported the main branch can no longer be used with Loop dev branch**
-* **The dev branch of LoopPatches was updated 02-Feb-2023 to work with the LoopWorkspace commit a9c4e9b**

-The patch code in the **main** branch of LoopPatches worked until translations were brought into the dev branch of Loop.

-The **dev** branch of LoopPatches has been modified so it once again works with Loop-dev.
+The **dev** branch of LoopPatches works with Loop-dev, as of LoopWorkspace commit a9c4e9b.

 Please test with every update and be aware that you use these patches at your own risk and are responsible for ensuring they work as you expect.
 Adjust settings carefully - there are no guardrails or error checking features.